itamarsb/Observability-Engineering-Framework/README.md

 - LOAD TESTING AND METRICS COLLECTION:

-- [ ] Execution of test scenarios on K6 (low, medium, and high load);
+- [ ] Execution of test scenarios on K6 (low, medium and high load);

-- [ ] Recording of latency, throughput, errors, and saturation.
+- [ ] Recording of latency, throughput, errors and saturation.

 - CHAOS ENGINEERING EXPERIMENTS:

-- [ ] Application of CPU, memory, and network stressors with Stress-NG;
+- [ ] Application of CPU, memory and network stressors with Stress-NG;

 - [ ] Observation of the impact on SLIs.